-of computer program or data.
+Unauthorised modification of computer program or data.

-- (2) For the purposes of subsection (1)- - (a) the act in question need not be directed at - any specifically identifiable program or data or type of program or data; - any program or data held in a specifically identifiable computer; and - (b) it is immaterial whether the modification is, or is intended to be, permanent or temporary. - (3) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate to - a fine not exceeding two million dollars or to imprisonment for a term not exceeding two years or to both such fine and imprisonment; or - if any damage is caused as a result of the commission of the offence, a fine not exceeding three million dollars or to imprisonment for a term not exceeding three years or to both such fine and imprisonment;
+- 5.-(1) A person who does any act which that person knows is likely to cause any unauthorised modification of the contents of any computer, commits an offence. - (2) For the purposes of subsection (1)- - (a) the act in question need not be directed at- - (i) any specifically identifiable program or data or type of program or data; - (ii) any program or data held in a specifically identifiable computer; and - (b) it is immaterial whether the modification is, or is intended to be, permanent or temporary. - (3) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate to- - (i) in the case of a first offence, a fine not exceeding three million dollars or imprisonment for a term not exceeding three years, or both such fine and imprisonment; - (ii) if any damage is caused as a result of the commission of the offence, a fine not exceeding four million dollars or imprisonment for a term not exceeding four years, or both such fine and imprisonment; or - (iii) in the case of a second or subsequent offence, regardless of whether or not any damage is caused, a fine not exceeding five million dollars or imprisonment for a term not exceeding five years, or both such fine and imprisonment;

-- (b) conviction on indictment before a Circuit Court to- - a fine or to imprisonment for a term not exceeding five years or to both such fine and imprisonment; or - (ii) if any damage is caused as a result of the commission of the offence, a fine or imprisonment for a term not exceeding seven years or to both such fine and imprisonment.
+- (b) conviction on indictment before a Circuit Court to- - (i) in the case of a first offence, a fine or imprisonment for a term not exceeding seven years or both such fine and imprisonment; - (ii) if any damage is caused as a result of the commission of the offence, a fine or imprisonment for a term not exceeding ten years, or both such fine and imprisonment; or - (iii) in the case of a second or subsequent offence, regardless of whether or not any damage is caused, a fine or imprisonment for a term not exceeding fifteen years, or both such fine and imprisonment. - 6.-(1) A person commits an offence if that person knowingly-